fdobad/doctest/docs/prepare_rasters.md

 # GDAL Translate
 [GDAL translate](https://gdal.org/programs/gdal_translate.html#gdal-translate) is a tool available in QGIS [Processing Toolbox](https://docs.qgis.org/3.28/en/docs/user_manual/processing/toolbox.html) to converts raster data.

-- Convert to a specific raster size to match others using `-outsize`, then adjusting the header of the resulting file is needed.
+- Convert to a specific raster size to match others using `-outsize`, __then manually adjusting the header of the resulting file is needed.__
 - To convert fuels rasters, using `-r nearest` is mandatory to stay in the domain.

 Basically, the algorithm is configured with these 3 options: